jiahao-c/jiahao-space/docs/learning-at-work/assets-caching-jira-p2-plugin.md

 :::note

-This blog shares a problem I ran into regarding caching of remote assets in a jira p2 plugin
+This blog shares a problem I ran into regarding caching of remote assets in a jira p2 plugin.

 :::